-10. While not required under HKFRS 12, readers of the financial statements may find it useful if the note for equity-accounted investments also provides a reconciliation of the aggregate carrying amounts from opening to closing balances.
+10. While this is not required under HKFRS 12, readers of the financial statements might find it useful if the note for equity-accounted investments also provides a reconciliation of the aggregate carrying amounts from opening to closing balances.
 This could look as follows: